-Hand Wash & The Importance Of The Proper Steps
+Hand Wash & The Importance Of

 A meticulous hand washing of your vehicle starts with the water.
 Using filtered or deionized water, this will insure that all minerals are removed from the water.
 Minerals in water will cause water marks and etch through the paint’s clear coat if left long enough.